Associations are built

 The Finance Committee reviews, analyzes and makes recommendations to the Board of Directors concerning the financial well being of the Society.
 In this role, it oversees the annual budgets and presents it to the Board for approval.

-last discussion posted 10 months ago
+last discussion posted one year ago

 The International Council is made up of professionals with international risk management experience assembled to identify global trends impacting risk management and to ensure that RIMS offers globally relevant products, content, and services.
 The Council is responsible for providing globally focused tools, content, educational offerings, products, and services to a growing international risk management sector.